blatant-trapdoor/ZeusMC-In-Game-Guide/ZeusMC-In-Game-Guide.md

 **Jobs**

-You got to pick a job, your choices are:
+You got to pick a job; your choices are:

-Mining
+Mining:

-Excavating
+Excavating:

-Hunting
+Hunting:

-Farming
+Farming:

-Fishing
+Fishing:

 </br>
 <br>